 From our base Saddlescombe Farm, National Trust staff and volunteers work tirelessly to conserve and enhance the natural environment of the Devil's Dyke estate.
 At a mere 3,500 acres, covering twelve different sites from Wolstonbury Hill in the east, to Highdown and Cissbury Ring in the west, we have our work cut out for us.

-Without the dedicated efforts to have a positive impact on the wildlife around us the landscape here on the downs would change, threatening the loss of many of the endangered and special species we play host to.
+Without our dedicated efforts the landscape here on the downs would change, threatening the loss of many of the endangered and special species we play host to.

 So, in between endless bouts of scrub bashing and ragwort pulling, it's good to take a step back and appreciate the results of the work done here.

 With so much wildlife around us there is always something new to see throughout each season.
-So, we will share with you some of the marvellous plants, birds, animals, and other things we have seen here, along with various projects we have been working on.
+Here we share some of the marvellous plants, birds, animals, and other things we see here, along with various projects we have been working on.

 This Monday our TiN volunteers started on a new project at the top of Newtimber Holt.
 Work began opening up the canopy to bring in light, with the trees cleared used to make a deer and cow barrier for our new hazel coppice.
 Light and warmth create new growth, more flowers and more food for our birds and mammals.
 Wildlife monitoring started too; nibbled hazel nuts were collected and will be sent off to see what small creatures live here … wood mice definitely, but do we have dormice?

 The scrub bashing season is well underway now.
 One of the areas we are clearing this season is the ramparts on Cissbury ring.
 Cissbury is one of the top butterfly sites in the country, and is getting better.
 Scrub clearance and the nibbling mouths of New Forest ponies help ensure that the chalk grassland on the ring stays in good condition, so the butterflies and the plants they live off can continue to thrive.